 The film opens with Veronika (Heather Dunham, Little Green People) taking one too many beatings from her boyfriend and putting a knife in him.
 Then she takes the knife and gets into the bathtub.

-Unlike Skalonja’s previous films the emphasis in Veronika is on mental and psychological abuse.
+Unlike Skalonja’s previous films, the emphasis in Veronika is on mental and psychological abuse.
 Which is not to say there isn’t violence in the film, there is.
 But it’s more in the way of punches and slaps than the bloody carnage of his previous films.
-What deaths the film does have are fairly restrained in terms of gore.
+What deaths, the film does have been fairly restrained in terms of gore.

-On the down side, I felt that the ending left a few to many unanswered questions and loose ends.
-And the choreography, or maybe the camera angles, of a couple of the fight scenes could have been better.
-But for a film that cost under five thousand dollars Veronika looks and sounds exceptionally good overall.
+On the downside, I felt that the ending left a few too many unanswered questions and loose ends.
+And the choreography, or maybe the camera angles, of a couple of the fight scenes, could have been better.
+But for a film that cost under five thousand dollars, Veronika looks and sounds exceptionally good overall.
 That includes “Strength and Glory”, the song over the end credits.

-That said I can’t help be happy that he has more familiar fare such as Killers of Killers and the blood and boobs sequel Casting Couch Slaughter Take 2 on the way.
-Yes Veronika is a good film, but a little of it’s darkness goes a long way.
+That said, I can’t help be happy that he has more familiar fare such as Killers of Killers and the blood and boobs sequel Casting Couch Slaughter 2: The Second Coming on the way.
+Yes, Veronika is a good film, but a little of its darkness goes a long way.